-Vorys is continuing to monitor the COVID-19 outbreak and related guidance to Insurers.
-In addition, Vorys attorneys and professionals are counseling our clients on a myriad of others issues related to the outbreak.
-We have established a comprehensive COVID-19 Task Force, which includes attorneys with deep experience in the niche disciplines that we have been and expect to continue receiving questions regarding coronavirus.
+Vorys attorneys and professionals are counseling our clients in the myriad issues related to the coronavirus (COVID-19) outbreak.
+We are taking significant steps to ensure we remain proactive in this extremely fluid environment.
+We have also established a comprehensive Coronavirus Task Force, which includes attorneys with deep experience in the niche disciplines that we have been and expect to continue receiving questions regarding coronavirus.
 Learn more and see the latest updates from the task force at vorys.com/coronavirus.